m27315/git-lfs-wiki/Tutorial.md

 This tells git-lfs to track all files matching the `*.bin` pattern.
 The quotes around the `*.bin` are there to prevent the shell from expanding `*.bin`, else you would end up only tracking `cat.bin dog.bin`, and no other `bin` in the future.

-To see a list of all patterns currently being track by git-lfs, run `git lfs track` with no arguments
+To see a list of all patterns currently being tracked by git-lfs, run `git lfs track` with no arguments

 ```
 Listing tracked paths
     *.bin (.gitattributes)
 ```

-To see the list of files being track by git-lfs, run `git lfs ls-files`.
+To see the list of files being tracked by git-lfs, run `git lfs ls-files`.
 You will see that this list is currently empty.
 This is because technically the file isn't an lfs object until after you commit it.

 Next, you need to add `.gitattributes` to your git repository. `git lfs track` stores the tracked files patterns in `.gitattributes`.
-This way when the repo is cloned, the track files patterns are preserved.
+This way when the repo is cloned, the tracked file patterns are preserved.
 We can also add the `*.bin` files now that they are tracked via git-lfs.

     git add .gitattributes "*.bin"